 A blazer or coat

-A well-tailored coat will help you make the weekend jeans a bit more elegant.
+A well-tailored coat will help you make the weekend jeans a bit more elegant and so essential for the base of your wardrobe.
 You can also wear it with a dress, at the office, or, combined with another dress or pants it can help you compose a suit.